 - 1000+: IFR single-engine Turboprop ie Cessna Caravan

 - 1000+ IFR Light piston twin ie Piper Seneca or Beechcraft Baron

 - 1500+: IFR twin ie Cessna 406,

 - 2000+: IFR high performance turboprop ie Beech King Air or Pilatus PC-12

 Past 2000 hours, you will generally need an ATPL license for flying as pilot in command of an aircraft above 5700kg doing regular passenger transport RPT services.
 Second in command (copilots) only require a CPL, but airlines may have additional requirements.
 Pilots typically start these operations with regional airlines flying aircraft such as the SAAB Metroliner, Dash-8 or ATR.
-With further experience one can then progress into the major airlines flying jetliners domestically such as the Boeing 737 or Airbus A320, and then internationally flying aircraft such as the Boeing 747 or airbus A340 or A380.
+With further experience, one can then progress into the major airlines flying jetliners domestically such as the Boeing 737 or Airbus A320, and then internationally flying aircraft such as the Boeing 747 or Airbus A340 or A380.

 This is really just a guide though, and as always there are exceptions to the rule.
 Progression is normal, and savvy pilots will choose to apply and work for operators with a larger fleet that has different aircraft types that allows for progression within the company – this may accelerate your progression to captaincy on larger and more complex aircraft.